 The Physical Exam Form and Child's Health History must be completed by the doctor at the time of your child’s physical exam.
 The form must be signed and dated by the physician and returned to the Visitation Health Office.
-All immunizations must be included (baby shots to the present.)
-The online Information and Emergency Contact Data Sheet must be updated every year.
+All required immunizations records must be included.
+See information from the Minnesota Department of Health.

 For all athletes in grades 7-12 participating in a Minnesota High School League (MSHSL) sport, the MSHSL requires a physical exam every three years.
 Coaches will exclude athletes who are not in compliance with this MSHSL requirement.
 Athletic forms can be found on the athletics pages.